chananemaram38/Diabetes-Project/README.md

 ### Steps:
 1. Definition of diabetes

+   **Diabetes** is a *chronic metabolic disease* in which the body cannot properly regulate blood sugar (*glucose*) levels.
+  It occurs either when the **pancreas** does not produce enough *insulin*, or when the body cannot effectively use the insulin it produces.

-2. Causes of Diabetes
+3. Causes of Diabetes
-3. Symptoms and Complications
+4. Symptoms and Complications
-4. Types of Diabetes
+5. Types of Diabetes
-5. Prevention and Treatment
+6. Prevention and Treatment
-6. Conclusion
+7. Conclusion

 ### Collaborators:
 - Maram Chanane